soton-dsoc/brand-assets/README.md

-# Southampton University Decentralised Society Branding Assets
+# University of Southampton Decentralised Society Branding Assets ( dSoc )

+## Written text

+The official capitalisation is `dSoc` and we use the English spelling of Decenteralised

 ## Logotype